beego/beedoc/en-US/mvc/controller/config.md

 	autorecover = false
 	viewspath = "myview"

-Thess configurations will replace beego's default value.
+These configurations will replace beego's default value.

-You can also configure many values which your application needed, such as database connection:
+You can also configure many values which your application needs, such as database connection:

 	mysqluser = "root"
 	mysqlpass = "rootpass"